Local MAGA Mobs Take Cue From D.C., Try to Storm State Capitols

-As violent chaos unfolded Wednesday inside the U.S. Capitol, protesters fueled by President Donald Trump’s election conspiracies clashed with cops at legislative buildings across the country.
+As violent chaos unfolded Wednesday inside the U.S. Capitol, rioters fueled by President Donald Trump’s election conspiracies clashed with cops at legislative buildings across the country.

 “We will never recognize Joe Biden as our president, ever,” activist Stacy Gentile said to the crowd, according to the Arizona Mirror.